Gilbert, Arizona is a vibrant city full of sunny days and friendly neighbors. But does this picture-perfect location really as flawless as it seems?

 1. A Depressing Desert Location

 This one is a given, but Arizona is hot.
 Like, really hot.
 To put it lightly, if you have a car with black leather seats and you are wearing shorts, you can kiss your legs goodbye.
 Even if you have a heat shield placed on the inside of your white car that has cloth seats, it doesn’t do much good.
 105 degree weather during Gilbert’s July months will absolutely cook your car.
-(SourceOpens in a new tab.)
+(Source)

 Besides the heat, everywhere you look there will be a mirage of tan and brown.
 Sprawled across a dry and barren landscape, the city of Gilbert and the places surrounding it is depressing to look at.
 The only signs of life are derived from commercialism, cars, and identical suburban neighborhoods.